Client Situations & Challenges

 All businesses eventually change owners, whether planned or not.
 Succession planning incorporates the ambitions of the owners, the industry cycle, the business cycle, and the relative strength of your company.
 In most cases, it takes time and a lot of reflection to arrive at a succession or transition plan that aligns with your desired legacy, that’s tax efficient and that fits your long-term portfolio strategy.
 We bring a capital markets and corporate finance perspective to the conversation in conjunction with your personal financial and wealth planning team.
 Our blog post The Link Between Owner Ambitions and Private Company Value may jump-start or further your homework.

 Our clients often seek to optimize their corporate performance and become transaction ready.
-A great way to gain insight and to catalyze the thought process is to complete our Value Levers Assessment.
+A great way to gain insight and to catalyze the thought process is to complete our Value Levers Assessment, which is part of our overall method of Enterprise Value Engineering®.
 As patient advisors, we take a long-term perspective in helping our clients achieve their goals and ambitions.
 The good news is that the activities you undertake to prepare for a transaction are largely the same as those for improving company performance and value, even if you decide not to sell.
 Understanding the state of your business is good way get started.

 Written by Kenneth H Marks and Buddy Howard of High Rock Partners